 Ben Simmons was the first number one draft pick to attend college and not qualify for the NCAA tournament.
 Simmons inability to get teammates around him to rise to the occasion in a weak SEC conference said something about his leadership ability and competitive will and ability to make shots.
 Yes, he got his.
 19 and 11.
 But he lost to College of Charleston too.
 He frequently played as if LSU was a dress rehearsal for his #1 pick and NBA career.
 Frankly, he was arrogant about it.

 “If Simmons cares so little about winning crucial college road games at Tennessee or Kentucky that could have delivered LSU to the NCAA tournament, how much will he consistently care about competing over a far more physically and mentally draining 82-game pro season?”
 (Draft Express)

-In college, Simmons was often lazy on defense, didn’t play hard all the time, and could not shoot farther than my grandmother.
-His highlights were extraordinarily impressive for a college kid but he’s a man now and the excuses are gone.
-The reaction to his playoff shot attempts has gone viral, from Shaq to Magic Jackson to disgruntled Philly fan.
-Simmons has never been a maniacal competitor and at times has been proud of it.
-But now Paris is burning and Simmons can’t escape the flames, burns, damage.
-A plethora of voices want him gone from Philly and his not playing in the Olympics for Australia to work on his “skills” isn’t appeasing anyone either.
+In college, Simmons was often lazy on defense, didn’t play hard all the time, and could not shoot.
+His athletic highlights were extraordinarily impressive for a college kid but he’s a man now and the excuses are gone.
+The reaction to his playoff shot attempts went viral with Shaq to Magic Johnson to disgruntled Philly fan weighing in.

 |Lefties||Shot Attempts (Avg/per year)||Percentage of Shots, Layups (1st 4 Years)||Percentage of Shots, Jumpshots (1st 4 Years)||Mid-Range% (10-16 feet)||3-Point%||Playoff Shot Attempts (34 games)|